dairyking98/RoboCam-Suite/README.md

 ### Video/Image Files

-Videos or images are automatically saved to `outputs/{experiment_name}/` with the fixed filename format, where `{experiment_name}` is the value from the "Experiment Name" field.
+Videos or images are automatically saved to `outputs/YYYYMMDD_{experiment_name}/` with the fixed filename format, where:
+- `YYYYMMDD` is the date when the experiment is run (e.g., "20241215")
+- `{experiment_name}` is the value from the "Experiment Name" field

-**Directory Creation**: The application automatically creates the `outputs/{experiment_name}/` directory if it doesn't exist.
+**Directory Creation**: The application automatically creates the `outputs/YYYYMMDD_{experiment_name}/` directory if it doesn't exist.
 If you encounter permission errors, the application will identify the issue and provide specific fix instructions.
 To manually set up the directory:
 ```bash
 mkdir -p outputs
 chmod 777 outputs